 Are carers insured?

 There is no statutory requirement for a self-employed carer to have Public Liability or Professional Indemnity insurance.
 We recommend all carers are insured but ultimately, this at the client’s discretion.
-Veritas Care will ensure all carers have a valid insurance policy in place if this is requested by a client.
+Veritas Care will ensure all carers for elderly have a valid insurance policy in place if this is requested by a client.

 How do I pay my carer?
 Do I have to pay upfront?

-Typically care services are paid on weekly basis, but if you request to change your payment plan we can amend it to your needs.
+Typically home care services are paid on weekly basis, but if you request to change your payment plan we can amend it to your needs.
 Weekly payments are paid by bank transfer or direct debit.
 You never pay upfront for care services.

 Is there a minimum contract length?